dmuth/MusicBot-Ansible/README.md

 When complete, Musicbot will be installed as a service under systemd on Ubuntu 16.04.
 It will start when the machine starts and respawn if it crashes (or the process is killed).
+In fact, if configured properly, it should start playing in your Discord server shortly!

-Running a service is not supported under Ubuntu 14.04 at this time, because...
+Running as a service is not supported under Ubuntu 14.04 at this time, because...

 ## Known Issues